Network Automation – Shifting How We View Networks

 All that our technicians have to do is ensure the device configuration matches reality.

 NetBox is your team’s new documentation source.
 We have no more Visio diagram version problems, no more digging through the shared drive to find the address of a troublesome device, and no more slow IPAM solutions.
 NetBox is our single source of truth.

-The next step is to get the devices to look like the documentation.
-This may seem backward but stick with me.
+The next step is to enforce what we’ve documented.
 Typically, we aim to pull all of that documentation into Ansible and build our configurations with it.
 Ansible can automatically do this on changes in NetBox, or on a set schedule to enforce configuration compliance.
 Automation pulls network engineers off the command line for simple changes while ensuring fewer problems from configuration mistakes.

-This process might seem slower on the surface, but think about how much time is spent updating documentation, closing tickets, and sending emails?
+This process might seem slower on the surface, but consider how much time your team spends updating documentation, closing tickets, and sending emails.
 Once port activations are automated in the system, why not let users request port changes in Remedy or ServiceNow?
 The documentation gets updated for us, the ticket queue shrinks, and customers get results faster.

 And what about legacy equipment?
 At the time of writing, I have managed devices as old as 12-years-old, with no real issues.
 It required the use slightly different templates, but templates only have to be written once.
-Now, we can keep running those old switches until they die, with no real reason to replace them if it has an SSH connection, we can use this methodology to automate it!
+Now, we can keep running those old switches until they die, saving us money.

 At NTS we recognize that automation is not a destination, but instead a journey.
 To learn more about NTS automation service offerings and the best practices for your organization to take on the road of automation success please contact firstname.lastname@example.org.